Learning objectives

 This finding reinforces a key message from our course: leadership is not just about selecting the right people (traits, Unit 2) — it is fundamentally about creating the right conditions for those people to work effectively together.

-- Model vulnerability — Acknowledge your own mistakes and uncertainties.
-When the leader says “I don’t know” or “I was wrong,” it signals that fallibility is acceptable.
+Model vulnerability: acknowledge your own mistakes and uncertainties.
+When a leader says “I don’t know” or “I was wrong,” it creates “safety in fallibility.”

-Creating psychological safety is a leadership practice, not a one-time event.
-It requires consistent behavior over time.
-A single punitive response to a mistake can destroy months of trust-building work.
+A single punitive response to a mistake (a “failure of responding productively”) can destroy months of trust-building work.

 Note the connection to engaging leadership (Unit 4): facilitating (autonomy), connecting (relatedness), and strengthening (competence) all contribute to psychological safety.
 A disengaging leader who uses coercive, eroding, or isolating behaviors will systematically destroy it.